eakdogan/AIND-NLP-Bookworm/README.md

 Clone this repository to your local computer.

-If you have the AIND Anaconda environment prepared, now is a good time to activate it.
+If you have the AIND Anaconda environment prepared, activate it.

 Open the notebook `bookworm.ipynb` from a terminal using the following command: